WildAid/wildaid.github.io/_posts/build_web/2020-06-09-Test-Web-App.md

 <img src="/assets/images/Charts_Not_Working.png" style="border:1px solid black" width="100%"><BR><BR>
 1. Search for “Mia” and you should see some results with fuzzy matching.
 Click "See all results for mia".<BR>
 <img src="/assets/images/Search_Mia.png" style="border:1px solid black" width="100%"><BR><BR>
-1. Click "see all results" for "Boardings"
+1. Click "See all" for "Boardings"
 <img src="/assets/images/Search_Results.png" style="border:1px solid black" width="100%"><BR><BR>
 1. You should see a records from the sample data<BR>
  Click "Filter" and then "Red" under "Risk":